ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. summary::
         Elliptic curve key pair: both the private and public key.

-    The size of an elliptic curve key is the bit size associated with the curve, that is, the bit size of *q* for a curve over a field *F*\ :sub:`q`.
+    The size of an elliptic curve key is the bit size associated with the curve, that is, the bit size of :math:``q`` for a curve over a field :math:`\mathbb{F}_q`.
 See the documentation of each Elliptic curve family for details.

     .. param:: curve
         A value of type `psa_ecc_family_t` that identifies the ECC curve family to be used.